dimkinv/performance-workshop/PERFORMANCE.md

 Often, to measure performance it is just not enough.
 To solve this Browsers provide the `performance.now()` method.
 This method return time relative to `performance.timing.navigationStart` timestamp.
 In other words to calculate current time you can do `performance.timing.navigationStart + performance.now()`.
 This function is not blocked to a `1ms` percision.

 > NOTE: In current versions some browsers limiting the percision of a `performance.now()` function to protect users from timing attacks.
 Some are limiting percision to a `1ms` as same as `Date.now()`.
 This is due to change in the future when these attacks can be addressed.
-In any case it is very recommended to use `performance.now()` measurement as is it genrally more accurate.
+In any case it is very recommended to use `performance.now()` measurement as is it generally more accurate.

 ## Exercise
 In this workshop we will use performance api to write detailed log of our site loading times.